martinpaljak/jose/README.md

 In essence:
 - "npk" field for JWT payload, which is like a certificate
 - "npk" field for JWS header, which acts like replacement for "kid" - includes a self-contained claim that chains to an explicitly trusted public key.
+- "this key" certifies "that key" to be valid for a while as "this key"

 #### Given a master key with JWK thumbprint `gNcTLfHQVkVbnoUSHezrNYdACB8G215Yhuz8v-WQ73s`
 ```